ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_steric_patterns.rst

    :align:   center
    :width: 80%

-   Example predictions from the UKESM1-0-LL model patterns for each SSP, as well as a timeseries of globally-averaged mean-squared error.
+   Example end-of-century predictions from the UKESM1-0-LL model patterns for each SSP, as well as a timeseries of globally-averaged mean-squared error.
 Two polar artifacts can be seen in each map panel, seemingly occuring due to ESMValTool's regridding functionality.
 This seems to occur more often on low-resolution models as opposed to high-res.